 What is Ovex?

 Ovex Family Pack is a threadworm treatment that contains the active ingredient mebendazole.
-Each regular family pack contains four doses, while the suspension pack contains six.
+Each regular family pack of tablets contains four doses, while the suspension pack contains six.

 What is Ovex used for?